Estimated Read Time: 5 Minutes

 Because domain authority has its shortcomings and tends to fluctuate over time, it’s best to look for trends and not obsess over short-term fluctuations.
 If you’re doing what you need to, you should see a slow and gradual improvement in your site’s Domain Authority scores over time.
-The rate of improvement will slow as you gain authority given the logarithmic nature of the metric – it gets harder as you “climb the mountain”.
+Remember that the rate of improvement will slow as you gain authority given the logarithmic nature of the metric – it gets harder as you “climb the mountain”.

 So what do you think?
-Will these scores be able to help you?
+Do you think any of these scores be able to help you?
 Do they make sense?
 Do you prefer others?
 Let me know in the comments below and I’ll get right back to you.